tiagosiebler/binance/README.md

 ### **[onUserData(binanceRest, eventHandler, [interval])](https://github.com/binance-exchange/binance-official-api-docs/blob/master/user-data-stream.md#user-data-streams-for-binance-2017-12-01)**

-Will return the websocket via promise, **interval** defaults to 60000, is the amount of time between calls made to keep the user stream alive, **binanceRest** should be an instance of BinanceRest that will be used to get the listenKey and keep the stream alive
+Will return the websocket via promise, `interval` defaults to 60000(ms), and is the amount of time between calls made to keep the user stream alive. `binanceRest` should be an instance of `BinanceRest` that will be used to get the `listenKey` and keep the stream alive.

 Responses
 ```javascript